-Uber Litigation: Meyer v Kalanick
+Uber Litigation: Meyer v Uber (titled Meyer v Kalanick in the SDNY).

-The Second Circuit took a very different view of the Uber sign-up process, reversing the judgment of Judge Jed Rakoff9 in the Southern District of New York.
-In this case, Spencer Meyer, an Uber customer, sued Travis Kalanick, who was at the time Uber's CEO,10 arguing that Kalanick and Uber drivers were involved in a price-fixing conspiracy in violation of the anti-trust laws.11 Although the suit was initially against Mr Kalanick, Uber subsequently became a party to the litigation.
-Uber investigated Mr Meyer and his lawyer, then denied it had done so, but subsequently and information asymmetry" and "advance American interests in international financial regulatory negotiations and meetings."
+The Second Circuit took a very different view of the Uber sign-up process, reversing the judgment of Judge Jed Rakoff in the Southern District of New York.
+In this case, Spencer Meyer, an Uber customer, sued Travis Kalanick, who was at the time Uber's CEO, arguing that Kalanick and Uber drivers were involved in a price-fixing conspiracy in violation of the anti-trust laws.
+Although the suit was initially against Mr Kalanick, Uber subsequently became a party to the litigation.
+Uber investigated Mr Meyer and his lawyer, then denied it had done so, but subsequently admitted the investigation.